chainwayxyz/citrea-docs/users/node/run-a-node.md

 2) [Run a Citrea Full Node](./citrea-testnet/README.md)

+{% hint style="warning" %}
-Please note that there are no financial incentives to run a Citrea full node.
+Please note that there are no financial incentives to run a Citrea Full Node.
+It's for your own development setup and security practices.
+{% endhint %}

 #### Hardware Requirements for running a node